rsheppard-dev/string-flip/README.md

-# Coding Challenge Name
+# String Flip

 ## A Coding Challenge

 ### Challenge

-Explain the challenge here.
+Create a program to accept a string, reverse it and display the result.

 ### Features